 CodeScholar is a 5-week coding bootcamp where youth get paid to learn to code!
-The program operates in partnership with Coppin State University and the Baltimore City’s YouthWorks summer jobs program, managed by the Mayor's Office of Employment Development.
+The program operates in partnership with University of Baltimore and the Baltimore City’s YouthWorks summer jobs program, managed by the Mayor's Office of Employment Development.
 CodeScholar is open to rising ninth graders aged 14.

 Week 1: Computer Literacy and IT Fundamentals.
 Learn the basics of how computers work, what components make up a computer, and how to navigate computer functions.

 Week 3: App / Game Development.
-Work with a team to learn iOS app development programming language, Swift, as you design and program an original app.
+Work with a team to learn app development as you design and program an original app.